artcompiler/L000/README.md

 * Create an Art Compiler project on Heroku for your new language (e.g. l201-artcompiler)
 * Push your latest changes.
 * Go to the live GC server (e.g. http://graffiticode.com/l201) and play with your language.

+# Write about it

+* Document issues by creating bugs in this repo.
+* Edit this readme file to expand on these instructions
+* Create a new wiki page to document what you've learned